paulbradshaw/Rintro/10morethings.md

 `mynewdata <- read_excel("newfile.xlsx", sheet=3, skip=4)`

-## 8. Get rid of one or more unwanted columns from your data
+## 8. Get rid of unwanted columns from your data

 If you are dealing with a large dataset and don't need certain columns, you can drop them like so: